mfitzp/theolb/misc/m9-plates-leu.rst

 M9 Plates -Leu
 ========================================================================================================

-.. sectionauthor:: Ian Chin-Sang <chinsang@queensu.ca>
+.. sectionauthor:: ianchinsang <chinsang@queensu.ca>

-.. tags:: plates,m9,leu
+Contributed by Ian Chin-Sang <chinsang@queensu.ca>

 The following recipe is for one litre of plates.

 The salts need to be autoclaved separately from the agar, for this reason prepare the following two mixtures in flasks (make sure one is a 2 litre flask since you are going to combine the mixes after autoclaving):